melquip/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

 - The default rule is Window Binding which means the `this` keyword will be the window object when a function is invoked directly on the global context.
-Implicit Binding occurs when invoking objects' methods which means that the `this` keyword will be said object.
-New Binding occurs when creating new instances of a class which means the `this` keyword will be that instance object.
-Finally, Explicit Binding, occurs when we use `func.call()`, `func.apply()` or `func.bind()` to set the `this` keyword value to whatever we want it to be.
+- Implicit Binding occurs when invoking methods which means that the `this` keyword will be the object it's called from.
+- New Binding occurs when creating `new` instances of a class/constructor which means that the `this` keyword will be that specific instanced object.
+- Explicit Binding occurs when we use `func.call()`, `func.apply()` or `func.bind()` to set the `this` keyword value to whatever we want it to be.

 5. Why do we need super() in an extended class?

-	We need `super()` in an extended class to properly inherit the parent class properties.
+- We need `super()` in an extended class to properly inherit the parent class properties.

 ## Project Set up